 The Bank is exposed to foreign exchange risk when part of its US dollar customer deposits is converted to Canadian dollar for lending purposes.
-Foreign exchange forward contracts are utilized to hedge against currency fluctuation.

-21. Capital management:
+20. Capital management:

 Capital levels for Canadian banks are regulated pursuant to guidelines issued by OSFI, based on standards issued by the Bank for International Settlements.
 Regulatory capital is allocated to two tiers: Tier 1 and Tier 2.
 Tier 1 capital comprises the more permanent components of capital and consists primarily of common shareholders' equity, non-cumulative preferred shares, the majority of which do not have conversion features into common shares, and the eligible amount of innovative capital instruments.
 In addition, goodwill is deducted from Tier 1 capital.
 Tier 2 capital consists mainly of subordinated debentures, trust subordinated notes, the eligible amount of innovative capital instruments that could not be included in Tier 1 capital, and an eligible portion of the total collective allowance for credit losses.
 Total capital is defined as the total of Tier 1 and Tier 2 capital less deductions as prescribed by OSFI.